Te Mamaku Native Corridor Planting Project

 The project comes with access for the non-motorised public like walkers, runners, cyclists and horse riders.
 A stretch of unused, mostly public land on the eastern side of SH60 is visibly overgrown with gorse, broom, wattles and wilding pine trees.
 It already accommodates part of the"Dicker Ridge Walking Track" and continues on Stagecoach Road down to Chaytor Road and the Mapua's Dominion Flats.

-The "Te Mamaku Drive Corridor Project", a sub-committee of TACA (Tasman Area Community Association), wants to connect the Waimea Estuary and Moutere Inlet with mainly native bush and trees.
-This would beautify the area alongside the Coastal Highway (SH60), as has recently happened with many highways in other parts of the country, reduce the fire risk and provide a corridor for birds and insects to move between the estuaries and nearby wetlands.
+The "Te Mamaku Native Corridor Project", formally driven by TACA (Tasman Area Community Association), now sits under the umbrella of the Tasman Environmental Trust (TET).
+It plans to connect the Waimea Estuary and Moutere Inlet with mainly native bush and trees.
+This would beautify the area alongside the Coastal Highway (SH60), as has recently happened with many highways in other parts of the country, reduce the fire risk and provide a native corridor for birds and insects to move between the estuaries and nearby wetlands.

 A plan has been drawn up for the whole length of the corridor, with identified priority blocks to start with and to seek appropriate funding.
 This is a long term project to run over years, if not several decades!